-- 56. At the end of the inspection the main conclusions and recommendations shall be presented to the inspected entity.
-Thereafter, a report on the inspection shall be drawn up under the responsibility of the GSC Security Authority (Security Office).
+- 56. At the end of the inspection/assessment visit the main conclusions and recommendations shall be presented to the inspected-visited entity.
+Thereafter, a report on the inspection/assessment visit shall be drawn up-under the responsibility of the GSC Security Authority (Security Office).
 Where corrective action and recommendations have been proposed, sufficient details shall be included in the report to support the conclusions reached.
-The report shall be forwarded to the appropriate authority of the inspected entity. - 57.
-For inspections conducted in Member States' national administrations: - (a) the draft inspection report will be forwarded to the NSA concerned to verify that it is factually correct and that it contains no information classified higher than RESTREINT UE/EU RESTRICTED; - unless the Member State NSA in question requests general distribution to be withheld, inspection reports shall be circulated to members of the Security Committee and to the ECSD; the report shall be classified RESTREINT UE/EU RESTRICTED;
+The report shall be forwarded to the appropriate authority of the inspected visited entity. - 57.
+For assessment visits inspections conducted in Member States' national administrations: - (a) the draft inspection assessment report will be forwarded to the NSA concerned to verify that it is factually correct and that it contains no information classified higher than RESTREINT UE/EU RESTRICTED; - (b) unless the Member State NSA in question requests general distribution to be withheld, inspection assessment reports shall be circulated to members of the Security Committee and to the ECSD; the report shall be classified RESTREINT UE/EU RESTRICTED.

-A regular report shall be prepared under the responsibility of the GSC Security Authority (Security Office) to highlight the lessons learned from the inspections conducted in Member States over a specified period and examined by the Security Committee.
+A regular report shall be prepared under the responsibility of the GSC Security Authority (Security Office) to highlight the lessons learned from the inspections-assessment visits conducted in Member States over a specified period and examined by the Security Committee.

 - 58. For assessment visits of third States and international organisations, the report shall be distributed to the Security Committee and to the ECSD.
 The report shall be classified at least RESTREINT UE/EU RESTRICTED.
-Any corrective action shall be verified during a follow-up visit and reported to the Security Committee. - 59.
-For inspections of EU agencies and bodies established under Title V, Chapter 2, of the TEU, as well as Europol and Eurojust, inspection reports shall be distributed to members of the Security Committee and to the ECSD.
-The draft inspection report shall be forwarded to the agency or body concerned to verify that it is factually correct and that it contains no information classified higher than RESTREINT UE/EU RESTRICTED.
+Any corrective action shall be verified during a followup visit and reported to the Security Committee. - 59.
+For inspections of assessment visits to any EU agencies, and bodies and entities established under Title V, Chapter 2, of the TEU, as well as of Europol and Eurojust, which apply this Decision or the principles thereof, inspection assessment visit reports shall be distributed to members of the Security Committee and to the ECSD.
+The draft inspection assessment visit report shall be forwarded to the agency or body concerned to verify that it is factually correct and that it contains no information classified higher than RESTREINT UE/EU RESTRICTED.
 Any corrective action shall be verified during a follow up visit and reported to the Security Committee. - 60.
 The GSC Security Authority shall conduct regular inspections of organisational entities in the GSC for the purposes laid down in paragraph 48.